neo4j/neo4j/community/README.txt

 You'll find the source code to the examples in the examples/ directory.

-The components are found in the lib/ directory, and the javadocs for the Apoc components in the docs/ directory.
+The components are found in the lib/ directory, and the javadocs for the Apoc components are found in the site/apidocs directory.

 For documentation, see also:
 http://components.neo4j.org/